5 CRO myths you should know about – and tips to do it right

 • How the client feels

-• What his inner thoughts are when visiting the site
+• What their inner thoughts are when visiting the site

 And these companies never truly researched this either.

-But it’s precisely this you’ll need for your conversion optimization strategy: not in a meeting room, brainstorming, but with your visitors and customers.
-That’s why user research and user tests are a must.
+But it’s precisely this information you’ll need for your conversion optimization strategy.
+That’s why user research is a must for conversion optimization.

-According to André, it’s most useful to ask an external party to do this.
+According to André, it’s most useful for companies to ask an external partner to do this.
 Or as he states: “You can’t read the label from inside the bottle.”

-“Looking through the eyes of your customer and experiencing your brand, is almost impossible.
+“Looking through the eyes of your customer and experiencing your brand, is almost impossible to do yourself.
 That’s why you need an external consultant.
-He can be a mirror and show you how customers and prospects really feel and behave.”
+They can be a mirror and show you how customers and prospects really feel and behave.”

 Pitfall nr.
 4: You’re afraid to experiment

-We see this every day: as soon as a company gets some fame or grows, the fear for experiment increases.
+We see this every day: as soon as a company gets some fame or grows, the fear of experimentation increases.

-Procedures are set in place, and there are guidelines for everything.
+Procedures are set in place, and there are guidelines for literally everything.

 Taking risks and thinking outside the box is punished rather than rewarded.